Clark Fork River Technical Assistance Committee

 Relative to other phases, the Strategic Plan characterizes Ph.
 7 as "Moderate Priority" for erosion and risk of contaminated sediments reaching the river; and "High Priority" for contaminated soil levels, as this area includes a public fishing access (see Strategic Plan, pp.11-12).
 DEQ estimates it will remove 135,800 cubic yards of mine waste-contaminated material from the site.

-STATUS (as of May 2025)
+STATUS (as of September 2025)

 Phase 13/14 (includes Arrowstone Park)

-Phase 7 (by Racetrack Pond) - *UNDERWAY*
+Phase 7 (by Racetrack Pond) - *NEAR COMPLETION*

-Phase 7 (by Racetrack Pond) - *UNDERWAY*
+Phase 7 (by Racetrack Pond) - *NEAR COMPLETION*

 ESTIMATED TOTAL COST: $20.62M (may change)